philayres/byebug-breakpoints/README.md

 * byebug -- loads byebug and causes the .byebugrc file to be loaded
 * --no-stop -- causes byebug to not stop after load and wait for commands
-* -p -- just an example of an rpsec option
+* -p -- just an example of an rspec option

 Note the double-dash before the rspec path.